Outdoor barrel sauna in a beautiful backyard landscape setting

 Outdoor Infrared Saunas

-Peak Saunas offers weather-resistant infrared cabins with full-spectrum IR, red light therapy, smart WiFi, and ultra-low EMF.
+Peak Saunas offers weather-resistant infrared cabins with full-spectrum IR, red light therapy, smart WiFi, and stated ultra-low EMF.
 The El Capitan (4-person) and Kilimanjaro (5-person) are purpose-built for outdoor use.

 Outdoor Sauna Comparison